ZSolarDev/Haxel/README.md

 <h3>

 ## Why Haxel?
 Haxel was made to provide ease of use when dealing with compute shaders in haxe.
 This is done by coding in my own shading language(hxlsl) based on haxe.
-It's similar to glsl and hlsl in nature, but the syntax is haxe-based.
+It's similar to glsl and hlsl in nature, but the syntax is haxel-based.
 You can make shader libraries, import those shader libraries in shaders, easily run a compite shader and set and get SSBO's, etc.

 ## Is it any different from Haxe syntactically?
 Haxel's syntax is also a bit different from haxe, only in a couple subtle ways.
 Instead of doing something like `var coolFloat:Float = 0;`, Haxel uses `float coolFloat = 0;`.
 Instead of `trace`, Haxel uses `print`.
 Finally, instead of doing `var coolVar:{coolInt:Int, coolFloat:Float};`, you would do `var coolVar:{int coolInt, float coolFloat};`.
 These changes were made because I find it simpler defining the variable type to make a variable instead of typing var to state variable declarations; I also like this way of defining dynamic structures, and print makes more sense than trace.